-IX.
-Victim’s Rights
+X. Victim’s Rights

-Generally, a victim’s input shall be sought during the disciplinary process; however, the right and responsibility for disposition of any individual complaint is reserved by the University.
-If a victim withdraws his/her complaint or refuses to offer testimony during the course of a disciplinary proceeding, the University reserves the right to proceed without his/her/its input.
+A. Generally, a victim’s input shall be sought during the disciplinary process; however, the right and responsibility for disposition of any individual complaint is reserved by the University.
+If a victim withdraws his/her/its complaint or refuses to offer testimony during the course of a disciplinary proceeding, the University reserves the right to proceed without his/her/its input.

-A. The victim shall be advised in writing of the date, time, and place of the hearing at least five (5) business days in advance of the hearing;
+1. The victim shall be advised in writing of the date, time, and place of the hearing at least five (5) business days in advance of the hearing;

-C. The victim shall be given an opportunity to submit a written account of the alleged incident;
+3. The victim shall be given an opportunity to submit a written account of the alleged incident;

 4. The victim shall have the right to be accompanied at all stages of the disciplinary process by an advisor whose participation shall be limited to advising the victim.
-The advisor cannot be a student who has been charged with a violation of the Student Disciplinary Rules related to the same incident as the victim or a student who has an open complaint against the victim.
+The advisor cannot be a student who has been charged with a violation of the student conduct rules related to the same incident as the victim or a student who has an open complaint against the victim.
 The victim may also be accompanied by legal counsel; however, counsel’s participation shall be limited to directly advising the victim, i.e., legal counsel may not conduct direct or cross-examination, make opening or closing statements, or engage in argument.
-The victim may be accompanied by more than one advisor at the discretion of the adjudicating officer or body.
+The victim may be accompanied by more than one (1) advisor at the discretion of the adjudicating officer or body.
 The intent of the victim to be accompanied by an advisor shall be indicated in writing to the student conduct coordinator at least five (5) days prior to the disciplinary hearing;

-E. The victim shall be afforded an opportunity to testify as a witness during a disciplinary hearing;
+5. The victim shall be afforded an opportunity to testify as a witness during a disciplinary hearing;

-F. The victim may reserve the right to decline to testify during a disciplinary hearing, with the knowledge that such action could result in dismissal of allegations of University rules violations for lack of evidence;
+6. The victim may reserve the right to decline to testify during a disciplinary hearing, with the knowledge that such action could result in dismissal of allegations of University rules violations for lack of evidence;

-G. The victim shall be allowed to submit a written victim impact statement to the adjudicating body for their consideration during the sanction phase of the disciplinary process.
+7. The victim shall be allowed to submit a written victim impact statement to the adjudicating body for their consideration during the sanction phase of the disciplinary process.

-X. Authority of the President
+XI.
+Authority of the President